China and the EU agree on steps to resolve their dispute over EV imports

 EU officials complained that Chinese’s homegrown automakers were poised to gobble up market share by undercutting European car brands on price thanks to Beijing’s massive subsidies.
 Those include orders for government fleets, low-interest loans from state-owned banks, access to cheap land for factories, tax breaks, and subsidized raw materials and parts from state-owned industries.

 The U.S. tariffs effectively block virtually all Chinese EV imports.
-The EU needs affordable electric cars from abroad to achieve its goals of cutting greenhouse gas emissions by 55% by 2030.
+But the EU needs affordable electric cars from abroad to achieve its goals of cutting greenhouse gas emissions by 55% by 2030.

 Chinese car brands have been expanding into Europe despite the higher tariffs.
 China-manufactured cars rose to 6% of sales in the EU in the first half of 2025, according to the European Automobile Manufacturers’ Association (ACEA) and S&P Global Mobility, up from 5% in the same period of 2024.